Home > Diabetes Research & News > LATEST NEWS

 At the security screening checkpoint

 For safety and security reasons, passengers departing from major Australian airports are required to undergo security screening.
-Perth Airport knows that some passengers may have specific needs and provides alternative screening methods to ensure all passengers are treated with respect and dignity.
+Perth Airport provides alternative screening methods to ensure all passengers are treated with respect and dignity.

 When you arrive at security screening, inform the screening officer about your medical device or equipment.
 Explain any restrictions, such as whether your device should avoid body scanning or x-ray technology.
 Providing this information will help officers choose the most appropriate screening method.